Phoenix Construction Accident Attorney

 Pain and suffering compensation is not available in a workers’ compensation claim.
 A plaintiff can receive compensation for physical pain, emotional suffering, and psychological anguish following a construction injury in a personal injury lawsuit.
 If a construction accident involves a third party or product manufacturer, the jury will likely award pain and suffering damages in accordance with state law and take expert witness testimony into account to arrive at an appropriate figure.
 If you lost a loved one in a construction site accident, you may be eligible to recover financial compensation through a wrongful death suit.
 Speak with our wrongful death attorneys to learn more about your legal options in Arizona.

 Workers’ Compensation and Civil Claims

 In Arizona, workers’ compensation exists to ensure injured employees do not suffer needless economic hardship after a workplace injury and to protect employers from civil lawsuits.
 You cannot file a personal injury claim against an employer in Arizona unless the employer engaged in intentionally harmful or egregiously negligent conduct that directly led to your injury.
-A workers’ compensation claim will not provide punitive damages, but it is possible to receive punitive damages from a civil lawsuit.
+A workers’ compensation claim will not provide punitive damages.
+It is possible to receive punitive damages from a civil lawsuit.

 Construction Hazards for Non-Workers